godatadriven/azureml_experiment_tracking_tutorial/README.md

 3. Evaluate the model on the test data.
 4. Show the resulting decision boundary.
 5. Save the model.
+6. Deploy it for inference.

-## The end goal
+### The end goal
 This tutorial has two parts that are given below:
-1. Experiment Tracking: Move our training process into the cloud such that we can leverage more computing power and train our model faster.
+1. [Experiment Tracking](azureml_tracking/README.md): Move our training process into the cloud such that we can leverage more computing power and train our model faster.
 Track our experiments in a single place such that we can track experiments over time and can compare different runs.

-2. Deployment: Use our trained model in production by creating a AzureML endpoint and deploying a custom fastapi container to the cloud.
+2. [Deployment](azureml_deployment/README.md): Use our trained model in production by creating a AzureML endpoint and deploying a custom fastapi container to the cloud.

 When we are done we should have the following results:
 - All the metadata, hyperparameters and metrics of our experiments are stored a single place.